Frequently Asked Questions

 How widespread is the use of FROG vs. SPIDER, and how reliable have each approach proven?

-FROG and GRENOUILLE are used in over 1000 labs worldwide and have been available for over a decade.
+FROG and GRENOUILLE are used in thousands of labs worldwide and have been available for over two decades.
 They are therefore much more established than SPIDER, which is used in only a few labs, mainly in Europe, and that number is decreasing with increased awareness that SPIDER only measures the coherent artifact.